Banquet Chef Resume Example

 I always tell people-pick a format that highlights your strongest features.
 For most catering chefs, a reverse-chronological format works best.
 It shows off recent roles and growth.

-If you’re changing careers or have gaps, a functional or combination format can help.
+If you’re changing careers or have gaps, a functional or combination format can help, and pairing it with a tailored cover letter makes your application even stronger.
 These focus on your skills and relevant experience, not just job titles or dates.

 Make sure your resume looks clean and organized.
 Consistent fonts, clear headings, and plenty of white space make it easy to scan.
 This helps recruiters spot your best stuff quickly.